roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 ```

 You can provide multiple suites to the addon,
-which is useful if you want to check the result from different environments,
+which is useful if you want to see the results from different environments,
 or from different Vitest configurations.

 ### TypeScript Configuration